pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/5_ovf.md

 ## Download OVF Package

-The latest OVF image can be [Downlaoded Here](https://download.pydio.com/latest/cells-enterprise/release/{latest}/ovf/Cells-Enterprise-OVF-{latest}.zip).
+The latest OVF image can be [Downloaded Here](https://download.pydio.com/latest/cells-enterprise/release/{latest}/ovf/Cells-Enterprise-OVF-{latest}.zip).

 An md5 file is also available on the same location for integrity verification.